devdacian/solidity-fuzzing-comparison/README.md

 `forge test --match-contract UnstoppableBasicFoundry`\
 `forge test --match-contract UnstoppableAdvancedFoundry`

-Echidna in `basic` configuration can frequently break both invariants while Foundry in `basic` configuration is totally unable to break either invariant.
+Echidna in `basic` configuration can frequently break both invariants while Foundry in `basic` configuration can sometimes break the easier invariant but never the harder one.
 Foundry using `advanced` configuration is able to break both invariants if given an extreme amount of targeting.
 Hence Echidna is the clear winner again.